mlesniak/mlesniak.github.io/content/_index.md

 Things to do:

-- Redesign -- why not
+- correct alignment of articles with dates
 - Title in menu bar???
 - Add my topics of interest and/or motivation
     - Not only content creation but active debate